-The design of the courses in Law is to afford such a training in the fundamental principles of English and American law as will furnish a good knowledge of law to those desiring to enter the public service or to become lawyers.
-With that end in view the program of study, which is designed to occupy the student three full years of three quarter sessions each, will consist of the following subjects.
+The design of the courses in Jurisprudence is to afford such a training in the fundamental principles of English and American jurisprudence as will furnish a good knowledge of law to those desiring to enter the public service or to become lawyers.
+With that end in view the program of study, which is designed to occupy the student three full years of three quarter sessions each, will consist of the following subjects:

-First Year.
+First Year

 111. INTRODUCTORY LAW.
 Autumn quarter; three hours; three credits.
+11 a. m.
+T., Th.